Kavex/GameDev-Resources/README.md

 * [PyGame](http://pygame.org/hifi.html) - a 2D game engine in Python. :free:
 * [QICI](http://www.qiciengine.com/) -  Efficient web-based tool for creating HTML5 games.
 * [RPGMaker](http://www.rpgmakerweb.com/) - series of programs for the development of role-playing games. :heavy_dollar_sign:
-* [Ren'Py](http://www.renpy.org/) - An open-source visual novel engine using the Python language in simplified form.
-It supports Windows, Mac OS X, Linux, Android and iOS.
+* [Ren'Py](http://www.renpy.org/) - visual novel engine using the Python language in simplified form.
+It supports Windows, Mac OS X, Linux, Android and iOS :o2:
 * [Rpgboss](http://rpgboss.com) - A 2d rpg game engine and editor based on scala and libgdx.
 Ease of use, with no programming knowledge.
 * [SDL](http://libsdl.org/) - SDL is a cross-platform library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D. :free:
 * [SFML](http://www.sfml-dev.org/) - Simple and Fast Multimedia Library. :free: